1 child, 2 adults dead after fire burns through Queens home

 Sources say the fire was set on purpose by an unstable tenant who the homeowner was trying to evict.

-The homeowner, Raffalina Morena, was struggling to make sense of the tragedy Wednesday night.
+Police say the homeowner, Raffalina Moreno, took the suspect in as a house guest on Monday after he made up a story that he was assaulted and robbed.
+But by Wednesday they had a dispute and she asked him to leave.

+She told investigators he called her around the time the fire started, leading investigators to quickly suspect it was set and identify him as a suspect.

-His sister had been visiting with her family from the Dominican Republic, who arrived last week.
+Raffalina's sister Elizabeth Rodriguez, 35, arrived last week to visit with her family from the Dominican Republic.

-Now the sister, Elizabeth Rodriguez, and her 10-month-old child Liam Dominquez are clinging to life.

-Her 6-year-old daughter Emma died at the scene.
-Also killed was Elizabeth's grandfather, 70-year-old Claudio Dominguez.

-"It's quite unusual at that time in the afternoon to have a fire trap five occupants in a private dwelling," said FDNY Commissioner Daniel Nigro.

-Officials say more than 100 firefighters arrived at the home within four minutes.

-Elizabeth escaped the burning home with the baby.
+Rodriguez escaped the burning home with her 10-month-old son.
 Three others were trapped inside.

-"When the gurneys were coming out I said oh my God, then I saw the white sheet and that's when my heart started throbbing," said a neighbor, Japhet Zayas.

-Fire officials say it was the first floor tenant, the suspect, who made the initial 911 call, saying he heard the smoke detectors go off.
+Her 6-year-old daughter Emma Dominguez died at the scene.
+Rodriguez's grandfather, 76-year-old Claudio Dominguez-Rodriguez, was also killed.
+They both died of smoke inhalation and burns.

 Firefighters were able to rescue the family dog.